mariobosdeb/WRO_2026_Future_Engineers_StormDrive/README.md

 # 🏎️ WRO 2026 Future Engineers – StormDrive Team

 ## 🌍 Overview & Journey
 **StormDrive** is a competitive robotics team participating in the **Future Engineers (14-22 years)** category at the World Robot Olympiad (WRO) 2026.
 Our mission is to design, build, and program a fully autonomous vehicle capable of dynamic environment navigation, color-based obstacle avoidance, and precision parallel parking.

 Our entire development process follows an authentic engineering cycle.
 We went through **4 major chassis iterations** to fix issues with dimensions and power transmission, while keeping our core electronic platform consistent and cost-effective by reusing our main components across all prototypes.
+The team believes that a robust mechanical foundation is the prerequisite for sophisticated software execution.

 ---